Fisher King: Early works and origins

 The Fisher King first appears in Chrétien de Troyes's Perceval, the Story of the Grail in the late 12th century, but the character's roots may lie in Welsh mythology.
 He may be derived from the figure of Brân the Blessed in the Mabinogion.
-In the Second Branch, Bran has a cauldron that can resurrect the dead, albeit imperfectly; thus those revived cannot speak.
+In the Second Branch of the Mabinogi, Bran has a cauldron that can resurrect the dead, albeit imperfectly: the revived dead can no longer speak.
 He gives this cauldron to the king of Ireland as a wedding gift for him and Bran's sister Branwen.
 Later, Bran wages war on the Irish and is wounded in the foot or leg, and the cauldron is destroyed.
 He asks his followers to sever his head and take it back to Britain, and his head continues talking and keeps them company on their trip.
 The group lands on the island of Gwales, where they spend 80 years in a castle of joy and abundance, but eventually they leave and bury Bran's head in London.
 This story has analogues in two other important Welsh texts: the Mabinogion tale "Culhwch and Olwen", in which King Arthur's men must travel to Ireland to retrieve a magical cauldron, and the poem The Spoils of Annwn, which speaks of a similar mystical cauldron sought by Arthur in the otherworldly land of Annwn.